Chapter 44 : Goosebumps

 “Now’s not a good time, period.”
 I sliced through.
 “Not with you acting like this is the freaking apocalypse — “

 “Well, what did you expect, Bennett?”
-Potter threw his hands in the air, voice growing louder.
-Ah, there was the familiar derision and scorn I was so used to.
+Potter agitatedly threw his hands in the air, voice growing louder and taking on the familiar scorn I was so used to.
+Evidently, the prat had reached his boiling point.
 “Rose petals?
 Songbirds?
-The two of us bickering over who gets to be the big spoon?”
-He scoffed, shaking his head, and then leveled me with his uncannily bright amber gaze.
-“We messed up, Bennett,” he stated, enunciating each syllable with finality.
-“This was a mistake, and I can’t believe you aren’t freaking out right now.”
+The two of us bickering over who gets to be the big spoon?” he scoffed, shaking his head, and then leveled me with his uncannily bright amber gaze.
+“We messed up, Bennett,” he stated, enunciating each syllable with lethal finality.
+“This was a huge mistake.
+I can’t believe you aren’t freaking out right now.”

-At this, Potter paled and made an indistinguishable noise that sounded a lot like, ‘blargle.’
+At this, Potter paled to a deathly shade of white and made an indistinguishable horrified noise that sounded a lot like, "blargle."

 I rolled my eyes at his ridiculous reaction.
 “Yes, Potter,” I drawled.
 “You were my first time.
 So what?”

 “So what?”
 Potter repeated, astounded.
 “So what?
 Bennett, you’re my best mate’s sister!
 Fuck.”
-His eyes widened, as if he were just realizing this fact.
+His eyes widened in terrible realization.
 “You’re my best mate’s sister.”

 I was quickly getting tired of Potter’s whole noble, ‘we-must-not-besmirch-the-fair-maiden’s-honor’ act.
-I get that he’s a Gryffindor, and Gryffindors are prone to the occasional bout of gallant stupidity, but honestly.
-The prick was acting like I was some naïve, virginal little girl, who had no idea what she stumbled into when she “let” James Potter kiss her.
+I understood that he was a Gryffindor, and Gryffindors were prone to the occasional bout of gallant stupidity, but honestly.
+The prick was acting like I was some naïve, virginal little girl who had no idea what she'd stumbled into when she “let” James Potter kiss her.

-“Bennett, you don’t understand,” Potter said, looking like he was hating himself more and more with every second.
-“We drank a lot – “
+“Bennett, you don’t understand,” Potter was saying weakly, looking like he hated himself more and more with every second.
+“We drank a lot — “

 “Yes, there was alcohol involved.
 But it takes two to tango, Potter,” I said firmly.
 “And last night...
 I really wanted to tango.”

-Potter didn’t reply.
-I watched him uneasily in the awkward silence – he was refusing to even glance my way, his eyes trained firmly on his hands, mouth a grim line.
+Potter didn’t reply, and I watched him uneasily in the ensuing awkward silence.
+He was refusing to even glance my way, his eyes trained firmly on his hands and his mouth a grim line.

 I shifted, unnerved by his lack of response.
-When you’re used to constantly bickering in back-and-forth, verbal tennis matches with someone, seeing them at a loss for words is weird.
+When you were used to constantly bickering in back-and-forth, verbal tennis matches with someone, seeing them at a loss for words was weird.
 Why wasn’t he saying anything?

 “Yeah I got that thanks.”